 Use the company’s website and social media

-Track down the company on social media for even more information.
-If you’re looking for a dynamic environment and laid back culture, a company’s Facebook profile with only formal posts might be an indication that’s it’s not quite what you’re looking for and the other way around.
+Track down the company on social media for more information.
+If you’re looking for a dynamic environment and laidback culture, a company’s Facebook profile with only formal posts might be an indication that’s it’s not quite what you’re looking for and the other way around.

 Seek out other information online

 Conduct online searches to see what you can find out from other external sources.
 Search a news aggregator like Google News to see what the company has been making headlines for lately.
-If it’s a start-up, perhaps they recently closed a round of funding, or stand out to investors.
-If they are an established MNC, see what the overall perception of the company is through the news.
+If it’s a start-up, perhaps they recently closed a round of funding or stand out to investors.
+If they are an established MNC, see the company's overall perception through the news.
 Are they creating good buzz within their industry, and is it something you want to be a part of?
+Some websites publish employee reviews on companies, such as Glassdoor, that you should also review.
+Be sure to read such reviews objectively as they may or may not be policed or exaggerated.

 Consult your network